docker/terraform-provider-docker/docs/index.md

   Authentication
   We have multiple ways to set your Docker credentials.
-  Setting credentials
+  Setting credentials with docker login
+  To login in an interactive command-line:

+  docker login

+  To login in a non-interactive script:

+  cat ~/my_password.txt | docker login --username my-username --password-stdin

-  Use docker login to log in to aregistry https://docs.docker.com/reference/cli/docker/login/.
-The docker CLI will store your credentials securely in your credential store, such as the operating system native keychain.
+  The docker CLI
+  will store your credentials securely in your credential store, such as the operating system native keychain.
 The Docker Terraform provider will use these credentials automatically.

-  cat ~/my_password.txt | docker login --username my-username --password-stdin
+  Setting credentials in CI
+  The Docker Terraform provider will work with your CI provider's native Docker login action.
+For example, in GitHub Actions https://github.com/marketplace/actions/docker-login:

+  jobs:
+    login:
+      runs-on: ubuntu-latest
+      steps:
+        - name: Login to Docker Hub
+          uses: docker/login-action@v3
+          with:
+            username: ${{ vars.DOCKERHUB_USERNAME }}
+            password: ${{ secrets.DOCKERHUB_TOKEN }}

+  Setting credentials with environment variables
   If you'd like to use a different account for running the provider, you can set credentials in the environment:

   export DOCKER_USERNAME=my-username
   export DOCKER_PASSWORD=my-secret-token
   terraform plan ...

+  Setting credentials in Terraform (NOT RECOMMENDED) [!WARNING]Hard-coding secrets in Terraform is risky.
+You risk leaking the secretsif they're committed to version control.
+  Only pass in a password in Terraform if you're pulling the secret from a secure location, or if you're doing local testing.

+  provider "docker" {
+    username = "my-username"
+    password = "my-secret-token"
+  }

   Credential types
   You can create a personal access token (PAT) to use as an alternative to your